Positivity theorems for solid-angle polynomials: Introduction.

 The fraction above measures the proportion of a small sphere of radius $r$ that intersects the polytope $\P$ and is hence constant for all sufficiently small $r > 0$, so that the limit always exists.
 We note that the notion of a solid angle $\omega_{\P}(\x)$ is equivalent to the notion of the volume of a spherical polytope on the unit sphere, normalized by dividing by the volume of the boundary of the unit sphere.

-We are interested in weighing every lattice point $x \in \Z^d$ by its corresponding solid angle $ \omega_{t\P}(\x)$, and summing these weights over the whole latttice.
+We are interested in weighing every lattice point $x \in \Z^d$ by its corresponding solid angle $ \omega_{t\P}(\x)$, and summing these weights over the whole lattice.
 To this end, we consider the function $A_\P \colon \Z_{ >0 } \to \R$ defined by

 which we call the \emph{solid-angle polynomial} of $\P$.
 Here $t\P = \{ t\x \mid \x \in \P \}$ denotes the $t\th$ dilate of $\P$.
 The fact that $A_\P(t)$ is indeed a polynomial follows from Ehrhart's celebrated theorem that the lattice-point enumerator